Love hiking and adventure? Then you’ll love summer in Chamonix, France.

 While the area is famous for its winter sports like skiing and more extreme sports like off-piste skiing and mountaineering, you’ll also find far less adventurous activities, like strolling down the resort town’s pedestrian street.

-Our guide provides you with an overview of what to see and do and where to stay in Chamonix.
-So as the French would say allons-y!
+Our guide provides an overview of what to see and do and where to stay in Chamonix.
+As I keep returning to Chamonix, I’ll keep updating it So as the French would say allons-y!

 Chamonix Guest Card